dorkodu/sage/sage.md

     This sample will add a to-do with given arguments, then return the desired attributes.
 Here is the result :

     ```json
     {
       "AddToDo:101": {
+        "attr": {
         	"id": 12345,
+        	"title": "Finish Sage's Whitepaper.",
+        	"isCompleted": false,
+        	"deadline": "2021-05-20"
+        },
+        "rel": {
           "user": {
           	"id": "101",
           	"username": "doruk",
           	"name": "Doruk Eray"
         	},
-        "title": "Finish Sage's Whitepaper.",
-        "isCompleted": false,
-        "deadline": "2021-05-20"
         }
       }
+    }
     ```

     > Sage does not handle these steps automatically.
-It’s the developer who writes the code required to add this to-do to data storage, also how to retrieve these attributes.
+It’s the developer who writes the code required to save this To-do to data storage, also how to retrieve these attributes.

 - #### **`args`**